 Johnny Appleseed would have been proud to reside in St. Matthews where red sunset maples, ash, black locust, zelkova, linden, ornamental pear, and other species have been planted since the city’s tree planting program began in 1995.

 The City of St. Matthews plants new trees in the right-of-way areas throughout the city each year during the month of January .
 To request a tree to be planted in front of your property, in the right-of-way area, contact city hall at 895-9444 or use the Request A Tree form shown on this page.
-The species of trees to be planted changes each year, upon the recommendation of an arborist, therefore, it is not possible to make individual requests for a specific species.
+Public Works will offer choices of approved trees or you can plant your own tree at your expense with the approval of the city arborist.
 Once the tree is planted it becomes the abutting property owners responsibility.

 Are you thinking of planting a tree to increase your home’s value, reduce utility bills, or provide shade or shelter from the weather?